 A DAY OUT FOR EDITOR DES (THAT’S ME)

 We went up some stairs in the library and Pauline said, ‘Look Des, we have to follow a trail of gum leaves.’
 Well gum leaves are great if you’re a koala….. which I’m not.
-In case you’re interested, I’m of Chinese extraction.
+In case you’re interested, we think I’m of Asian extraction…or maybe Canadian.
 I quite like trees though, and we even live at a house called THE GUMS

 Anyway, off we went.
 It was me who found the first gum leaf……probably because I’m closer to the floor than Pauline.